ONSgeo/Area_Classification/docs/specifications/Post_processing.md

 ### 4.1 Method inputs

 #### 4.1.1 Table containing all chosen variables
-The table that is outputted in the pre-processing stage, with the selected variables and the percentage values for EW/NI/Scot in one combined dataframe.
+The table that is outputted in the pre-processing stage, with the selected variables and the percentage values for EW/NI/Scot in one combined data frame.
 This could be the full 60 variables as listed in the [lookup](https://github.com/ONSgeo/Area_Classification/blob/main/data/lookups/UK_selected_codes_lookup.csv), or less if it has been specified in the config file to drop specific variables.
-In 'main_pipeline.py' this is defined as the 'chosen_clustering_variables' dataframe.
+In 'main_pipeline.py' this is defined as the 'chosen_clustering_variables' data frame.

-Example:
+Example using dummy data:
 |  LAD_code |	v01 |	v02 |	v03 |
 | -------- |   ---------- |     ---------- |  ---------- |
 | XXX |  0.9  |  45.8   |  8.3 |
 | XXX |  5.5  |   36.7   | 7.7 |

-#### 4.1.2 Clustering output:
+#### 4.1.2 Clustering output
 The outputs from the clustering component are three data frames; one for each level of clustering (supergroup, group and subgroup).
 - supergroup = "clustering"
 - group = "subclustering"